cpm-cmake/CPM.cmake/README.md

 ### CPM_USE_LOCAL_PACKAGES

 CPM can be configured to use `find_package` to search for locally installed dependencies first by setting the CMake option `CPM_USE_LOCAL_PACKAGES`.

+If a packages should always be added the defined way you should set the additional parameter FORCE YES to disable the use of `find_package`

 If the option `CPM_LOCAL_PACKAGES_ONLY` is set, CPM will emit an error if the dependency is not found locally.
 These options can also be set as environmental variables.